s-20/unnamed/Improvement.md

 - One Improvement for completing a major co-operative goal
 - Two Improvements for completing a major Story Arc

-The one Improvement per session award can be safely ignored if the campaign is going to be a long one.
-This helps keep things from getting a bit too advanced too fast.

 ## Using Improvements

 Improvements are primarily used to - you guessed it - *Improve* a character, but that is not their only use.
 Improvements can also be used to buy [Perks](Perks.md) or restore [Drama Dice](DramaDice.md) at the start of a game session.